powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 ### Download Process

-Attachments are scheduled for download when the `watchedAttachments` flow emits a new item that is not present locally:
+Attachments are scheduled for download when the flow from `watchAttachments` emits a new item that is not present locally:

 1. An `AttachmentRecord` is created with `QUEUED_DOWNLOAD` state
 2. The `RemoteStorage` `downloadFile` function is called